.

 The terrain in Ikh Nart is sparsely covered by semi-arid steppe vegetation with several large rocky outcrops.
 The altitude is approximately 1,250 meters (4,100 feet).
 Permanent cold-water springs are present in some of the shallow valleys draining the reserve.

-Temperatures range considerably from day to day, and even within a single day.
-It can get rather cold in June and September, especially at night.
-Alternatively, June, July and increasingly August, can be hot.
+Temperatures range considerably from day to day and even within a single day.
+It can get cold in June and around September, especially at night.
+Alternatively, June, July, and increasingly August can be hot.
+Average temperature breakdown by team:

-Precipitation is generally low, though most falls in the summer and there can be severe thunderstorms and even flash floods.
+Precipitation is generally low, though most falls in the summer, and severe thunderstorms or flash floods can occur.
 These are more likely to occur in late June or early July.

 Essential Eligibility Requirements